 - anxiety or depression

-Medically assisted detox programs provide ongoing clinical and medical support to individuals undergoing detox from drugs or alcohol.
+Many people with substance use disorders will need to attend a medically-supervised detox program.
+Medically-assisted detox programs provide ongoing clinical and medical support to individuals undergoing detox from drugs or alcohol.
 In the most reputable rehab centers, these programs are staffed by clinicians and medical personnel who are devoted to seeing individuals through detoxification and helping them transition into recovery.

-Drug Addictions That May Require Medical Detox
+Types Of Drugs That May Require Medical Detox

 Drug addictions that may require medical detox include: